RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 ____

+#### What is VIF?

+VIF (Virtual Interface) is the ability to split one physical card into 2 logical cards.
+This is used during the Evil Twin attack to keep one acting as an AP and the other performing DoS in monitor mode.
+From `airgeddon>=10.42` there is an integrated check for this before launching any Evil Twin attack.

+To check manually if your card is supporting VIF, launch this command `sudo iw list | grep "Supported interface modes" -A 8` (this command is case sensitive and typed wrong will result in the wrong output or none at all) and you should see in the output AP/VLAN (just AP is not enough), otherwise, your card is not supporting the required VIF.

+Usually, Realtek (RTL) chipsets are non-VIF capable and not recommended for wireless hacking.
+Don't confuse them with Ralink chipsets (RT), these last are usually VIF capable and recommended.
+Check the list of fully working VIF capable chipsets/cards [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards-and-Chipsets).

+If you have more than one wifi card and neither support VIF and or are a blacklisted card or chipset but at least one supports AP mode and both support monitor mode you can try using this [plugin](https://github.com/xpz3/airgeddonplugins/blob/main/multint.sh) to use 2 cards in airgeddon instead of one VIF capable card.
+One for the fake AP and one to perform DoS.
+Information on using plugins can be found [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Plugins%20System).

+____

 #### My fake AP is not working on any Evil Twin attack.
 Why?

 You should see on the fake AP hostapd (xterm upper left) window "AP-ENABLED".
 If you can see "AP-DISABLED", then something went wrong.